 Mark, on the other hand, was a client of the imperial family.
 Mark could reasonably expect his narrative of the sponsored performance to survive.
 It was worth his time to write a narrative that also (he hoped) was a candidate for Scripture.

 My theory is unique, comprehensive and plausible

-My theory is unique in that it places Mark in a real time, a real place, with real historical people, with a real motive to write the text we know as the Gospel of Mark.
+My theory that Mark wrote a play, then a narrative, is unique in that it places Mark in a real time, a real place, with real historical people, with a real motive to write the text we know as the Gospel of Mark.
 My theory is consistent with what we know about elite entertainment in first-century Rome.
 My theory is consistent with the lives of Clemens and Flavia Domitilla.
 My theory is consistent with the history of the Roman congregation (the home of the popes) before and after Mark’s time.
-My theory explains why the Roman congregation preserved Mark’s text but apparently did not use it regularly.
+My theory explains why the Roman congregation preserved Mark’s text but apparently did not use it as Scripture.